scottmaloney/springboard/_posts/2015-03-getting-started-with-bowtie-and-jekyll.md

 ## Pushing Changes

-Once you've made your local chnages and you're ready to see those changes on the BowTie site, you just need to push those changes to BowTie:
+Once you've made your local changes and you're ready to see those changes on the BowTie site, you just need to push those changes to BowTie:

 ```bash